-The makeover of the Amsterdam Redlightdistrict is known as Project 1012 (or Coalitieproject 1012) (named after the postal code of this part of Amsterdam).
+The makeover of the Amsterdam Redlight district is known as Project 1012 (or Coalitieproject 1012) (named after the postal code of this part of Amsterdam).
 The project started in 2008.
-The council wanted more insight in the activities of the dodgy brothels, money changer, gambling halls, coffee shops, mini supermarkets and some bars.
-Many have been closed, the building bought to change the destination of the buildings.
-Also many coffeeshops have been closed.
+The council wanted more insight into the activities of the dodgy brothels, money changers, gambling halls, coffee shops, mini supermarkets, and some bars.
+Many have been closed, the building was bought to change the destination of the buildings.
+Also, many coffee shops have been closed.

-The mayor of Amsterdam has given different options change the area: closing all the windows, closing the red lights for anyone but customers, moving the red lights to another part of town and founding hotel/brothels.
+The mayor of Amsterdam has given different options to change the area: closing all the windows, closing the red lights for anyone but customers, moving the red lights to another part of town and founding hotels/brothels.

 Is the Red Light District safe?

 About twenty years ago, the red light district was quite dangerous.
-Now however, the red light area in Amsterdam is much safer.
+Now, however, the red light area in Amsterdam is much safer.
 Especially because there are so many people on the streets, day and night.
-Of course pickpockets are common, as in every major city in the world.
-It’s never a good idea to wander around in dark alleyways late at night.
+Though Amsterdam is safe, in the Red Light District, pickpockets are common.

 Is there much crime in the Amsterdam Red Light District?

-In september 2016 one man died after a very intense street fight in the Amsterdam Red Light District.
-As a consequence, more police is now visible in the area.
+In September 2016 one man died after a very intense street fight in the Amsterdam Red Light District.
+As a consequence, more police are now visible in the area.
 It is recommended to visit the area during the day and early evening and stay away during the night.